timveil/hive-jdbc-uber-jar/README.md

     ```

 ## DbVisualizer (as of version 9.5.5)
-Below is an example configuration using [DbVisualizer](http://www.dbvis.com/) against a kerberized cluster.
+Below is an example configuration using [DbVisualizer](http://www.dbvis.com/) against a kerberized cluster:

 2. `kinit` with an appropriate principal and launch DbVisualizer